DENTAL BONE GRAFTING TREATMENTS IN CANCUN

 The grafting material itself can come from your own body, but very often it is bone from an animal or human donor that has been treated by a laboratory to make it sterile and safe.
 It can even be a synthetic substance.
 Grafting material comes in a variety of forms: powder, granules, putty or a gel that can be injected through a syringe.
 The graft, which is generally covered by a collagen membrane for optimum bone repair, will act as a scaffold onto which your body will build new bone.

-Uses for Bone Grafts
+What are the Uses for Bone Grafts in dentistry

 Bone grafts are used in dentistry to accomplish the following treatment goals:

 Saving Teeth — When severe periodontal disease causes bone loss, teeth can become loose and at risk of being lost.
 In order to save them, the bone around them can be regenerated through grafting; this increases bone support and helps keep them in place.

 Tooth Extractions — These days, it is very common to deposit bone grafting material into a tooth socket after a tooth has been removed.
 That way, should you want to replace your tooth with a dental implant later on, that option will be available.